 Sure.

-So uh back in 2016, Mr. Lovinger started to notice that uh Mr. Halper and others in this office were really getting uh very, very generous contracts to do what he perceived as very little.
+So back in 2016, Mr. Lovinger started to notice that Mr. Halper and others in this office were really getting very, very generous contracts to do what he perceived as very little.

-Uh the contracts were kept very close to the vest, they were run by people who were uh ardent Obama and Clinton supporters, uh, including one of whom was a vocal anti-Trumper.
+They were run by people who were ardent Obama and Clinton supporters, including one of whom was a vocal anti-Trumper.

-And he started raising issues and saying, look, you know, there this is a perception of impropriety.
+And he started raising issues and saying, look, you know, this is a perception of impropriety.

 What are these people doing for the money?